Skip to main content

 Share:

-• Adjusting for the impact of inflation, the volume of retail sales was up 0.5% m/m in April.
+• Adjusting for the impact of inflation, the volume of retail sales was down 0.1% m/m in June.

-• E-commerce sales were weaker on the month, contracting by 0.1% m/m following three months of strong growth of more than 2%.
+• E-commerce sales were weaker on the month, contracting by 2.4% m/m following a contraction of 4.0% m/m in May.

-• Statistics Canada's advanced estimate for May indicates a 0.6% m/m loss.
+• Statistics Canada's advanced estimate for July points to a rebound in sales of 0.6% m/m.

 Key Implications